Upwey, Victoria: Demographics

-Upwey has a median age of 40 years.
-Children under 15 years account for 19.1% of the people in Upwey, and people aged over 65 years are 10.7%.
+Upwey has a median age of 41 years.
+Children under 15 years account for 19.2% of the people in Upwey, and people aged over 65 years are 14.6%.

-The majority of households in Upwey are family households (78.5%) with single person households representing 19.0% of the households.
-Only 2.5% of houses are group houses.
-An average of 2.7 people live in each Upwey household.
-Couples with children are the predominant household structure in Upwey (50.6%) followed by couples without children (32.8%).
-Single parent families represent one in six households in Upwey (15.1%) of which 20% are single fathers and 80% are single mothers.

-The majority of people living in Upwey were born in Australia (5,269 of the 6,652 or 79.9%).
-Other responses on the 2016 ABS census were English (5.8%), New Zealand (1.6%), Germany (1%) and Netherlands (0.9%).
-Over 55% of people living in Upwey had both parents born in Australia (55.3%) and only one quarter had both parents born oversees (22.7%).
+The majority of people living in Upwey were born in Australia (5,501 of the 6,818 or 80.7%).
+Other responses on the 2021 ABS census were England (5.2%), New Zealand (1.5%), Netherlands (0.9%), Germany (0.8%).
+Over 55% of people living in Upwey had both parents born in Australia (55.9%) and only one quarter had both parents born overseas (23%).
 For people who had their parents born overseas, the top countries listed were England, New Zealand, Netherlands and Germany.
-Over 90% of households in Upwey only speak English at home.
+Over 91.2% of the residents of Upwey speak only English at home.

-Almost all houses in Upwey are separate houses (98.6%) and most are occupied private dwellings (93.4%) with the remaining 6.6% being unoccupied private dwellings.
-Most of these dwellings (46.5%) are three-bedroom houses with 4 bedrooms (38.8%) and 2 bedrooms (11.7%) also common.
-One-third (33%) of houses in Upwey are owned outright and occupied by the owner, with another 55% of houses owned with a mortgage and occupied by the owner.
-Only 10.6% of houses are rented.
-The median household income is $1773 per week.
-The ABS rates Upwey as in the top quintile (83rd percentile) in terms of relative socio-economic advantage and disadvantage compared to other areas in Australia.
-In other words, 83% of Australia's suburbs are more disadvantaged and less advantaged than those people who live in Upwey.

 Township

-Main Street boasts a wide variety of shops and services, instilling a traditional community village nature into an outer eastern suburb of Melbourne.
+The main street has a wide variety of shops and services, instilling a traditional community village nature into an outer eastern suburb of Melbourne.
 Main Street consists of small retail outlets including a music shop, health care shop and milk bar as well as health care services including physiotherapy, osteopathy, dental and medical centre.

 The predominant businesses are small cafes and restaurants providing a strong food culture to the township as these businesses are generally popular with a range of eat in and takeaway services with a prominent curbside dining culture.
-Upwey Main Street is home to a range of pizza, woodfire, tapas, Indian, Thai, Chinese, fish and chip, bakeries and cafés.

 In 1998, the first metropolitan and third ever Community Bank branch of Bendigo Bank was established in Upwey Main Street.
-This community banking model returns branch profits into the community.